aragon/aragon-cli/docs/Intro.md

 - `--gas-price`: Gas price in Gwei.
 Defaults to `2`.
 - `--use-frame`: Use Frame as a signing provider and web3 provider.
 - `--ens-registry`: Address of the ENS registry.
 This will be overwritten if the selected environment from your arapp.json includes a `registry` property.
-- `--pfs-gateway`: An URI to the IPFS Gateway to read files from.
+- `--ipfs-gateway`: An URI to the IPFS Gateway to read files from.
 Defaults to `http://localhost:8080/ipfs`.
 - `--ipfs-rpc`: An URI to the IPFS node used to publish files.
 Defaults to `http://localhost:5001#default`.
 - `--cwd`: Project working directory.
 - `--debug`: Show more output to terminal.